Raykosan/ComfyUI_RaykoStudio/README.md

 The node is designed to create masks without using the ComfyUI native editor.
 More accurate selection based on the principle of the Lasso tool from Photoshop.

 ### 🪛 Usage
-The node is ready to use immediately after adding it.
-You can scale the node to a convenient size to more accurately place spline points.
-Incorrectly placed dots can be deleted by right-clicking on them.
-To remove all points from the preview area, click the "❌ Clear Points" button.
-For convenience, a green frame has been made that shows the area where you can put dots.
-The frame is slightly larger than the preview size so that the dots can be placed outside the preview, which guarantees that the mask completely covers the edge of the image.
+The node is ready for use immediately after it is added.
+Images are added using the "🎨 IMAGE" (images from the input folder) and "🖼️ UPLOAD IMAGE" (images from any folder on your PC) buttons.
+You can scale the node to a convenient size to more accurately place the points of the spline.
+Incorrectly positioned points can be deleted by right-clicking on them.
+To remove all points from the preview area, click the "🔴 CLEAR POINTS" button.

-Link to the video: https://youtu.be/AqNLmLzSunU
+### ↔️ Inputs and Outputs:
+The IMAGE output returns the original image unchanged.
+The MASK output returns a black and white mask where the white area corresponds to the drawn polygon.

 ---
 ---